meznom/qca/README.md

     $ rm -f CMakeCache.txt && CXX=/opt/local/bin/clang++-mp-3.0 cmake \
       -DCMAKE_BUILD_TYPE=Release -DBASIS_NUMBER_OF_BITS=32 \
       -DPYTHON_LIBRARY="/opt/local/Library/Frameworks/Python.framework/Versions/2.7/Python" ..
+    # or, as another example
+    $ rm -f CMakeCache.txt && CXX=/opt/local/bin/g++-mp-4.8 cmake \
+      -DCMAKE_BUILD_TYPE=Release -DBASIS_NUMBER_OF_BITS=32 \
+      -DPYTHON_LIBRARY="/Users/burkhard/anaconda/lib/libpython2.7.dylib" \
+      -DPYTHON_INCLUDE_DIR=/Users/burkhard/anaconda/include/python2.7 ..
     $ make
     $ cd ..
     $ ./setup.py install --user

-This clears the cmake cache and builds the program with the Clang compiler in Release mode and with a 32 bits basis.
+This clears the cmake cache and builds the program with the Clang compiler (GCC in the second example) in Release mode and with a 32 bits basis.

+It is very important that the Python extension `_qca.so` is linked against the proper version of the Python library.
+Especially on OS X this has caused problems repeatedly.
+On OS X we can check which libraries are linked with

+    $ otool -L _qca.so

+and we can change linked libraries with the `install_name_tool`.
+(On Linux `ldd` lists linked libraries.)
+The Boost Python library needs to be linked against the same Python library (again, we check with otool) and, obviously, that should be the Python version we are using.
+Lastly, I've had issues when the Boost Python library and this QCA exact diagonalization code were not compiled with the same compiler (e.g. Clang versus GCC).

 Useful cmake variables: